 Caesar says that the apes have been turned into slaves and wants to know why they changed from pets to slaves.
 Armando goes to the dog and cat memorial statue which is date 1983.
 Armando explains that one of the astronauts brought a disease back from space that killed most of the dogs and cats.
 Zira mentioned this in Escape from the Planet of the Apes (1971).
 Humans replaced their pets with small monkeys.
 When they discovered how easily they could be trained they began getting larger animals until all of the captured apes were used and treated like slaves.

 A chimp named Lisa (Natalie Trundy) is picking up books for her master.
 Armando and Caesar go into the book store and when the two chimps see each other lighting flashes and they are in love.
-When Armando and Caesar go to an outdoor restaurant and gorilla Frank (Buck Kartalian) gets snotty with Caesar.
+When Armando and Caesar go to an outdoor restaurant a gorilla Frank (Buck Kartalian) gets snotty with Caesar.
 As Lisa is running errands, Caesar sees her a few more times.

 In another restaurant, they tip the apes with raisins.
 When flames flare up, the chimp bus boy (Lou Wagner) runs away in fear.
 He is dragged back by his master.